bigearth/bitblog/_posts/2018-02-27-bitbox-scaffolds.md

 The goal of BITBOX is to accelerate how quickly $BCH devs can create their apps.
 W/ that in mind today we're launching Scaffolds.
 This is a way to bootstrap a Bitcoin Cash application in under a minute.

 When creating a new application on any platform too much time is spent setting everything up and configuring it.
-BITBOX scaffolds do th eheavy lifting for you and let you focus on building your app.
+BITBOX scaffolds do the heavy lifting for you and let you focus on building your app.

 ## Setup